junxit/us-congress-bills-113/bill.md

     - **(E)** the project timeline, including benchmarks;
     - **(F)** references to project documents;
     - **(G)** descriptions of risks and uncertainties of project implementation;
-    - **(H)** a description of the applicable adaptive management actions or framework;
-    - **(I)** a list of coordinating entities;
+    - **(H)** a list of coordinating entities;
-    - **(J)** a description of the funding history for the project;
+    - **(I)** a description of the funding history for the project;
-    - **(K)** cost-sharing, if any; and
+    - **(J)** cost sharing; and
-    - **(L)** alignment with existing Chesapeake Bay Agreement and Chesapeake Executive Council goals and priorities.
+    - **(K)** alignment with the existing Chesapeake Bay Agreement, Chesapeake Executive Council goals and priorities, and Annual Action Plan required by section 205 of Executive Order 13508 (33 U.S.C.
+1267 note; relating to Chesapeake Bay protection and restoration).
-- **(b)** *Minimum funding levels* The Director shall only describe restoration activities in the report required under subsection (a) that—
+- **(b)** *Minimum funding levels* In describing restoration activities in the report required under subsection (a), the Director shall only include—
+  - **(1)** for the first 3 years that the report is required, descriptions of—
+    - **(A)** Federal restoration activities that have funding amounts greater than or equal to $300,000; and
+    - **(B)** State restoration activities that have funding amounts greater than or equal to $300,000; and
+  - **(2)** for every year thereafter, descriptions of—
-  - **(1)** for Federal restoration activities, have funding amounts greater than or equal to $100,000; and
+    - **(A)** Federal restoration activities that have funding amounts greater than or equal to $100,000; and
-  - **(2)** for State restoration activities, have funding amounts greater than or equal to $50,000.
+    - **(B)** State restoration activities that have funding amounts greater than or equal to $100,000.
-- **(c)** *Deadline* Not later than 30 days after the date on which the President submits the annual budget to Congress under section 1105 of title 31, United States Code, the Director shall submit to Congress the report required by subsection (a) to—
+- **(c)** *Deadline* The Director shall submit to Congress the report required by subsection (a) not later than September 30 of each year.
-  - **(1)** the Committees on Appropriations, Natural Resources, Energy and Commerce, and Transportation and Infrastructure of the House of Representatives; and
-  - **(2)** the Committees on Appropriations, Environment and Public Works, and Commerce, Science, and Transportation of the Senate.
+- **(d)** *Report* Copies of the report required by subsection (a) shall be submitted to the Committees on Appropriations, Natural Resources, Energy and Commerce, and Transportation and Infrastructure of the House of Representatives and the Committees on Appropriations, Environment and Public Works, and Commerce, Science, and Transportation of the Senate.
-- **(d)** *Effective Date* This section shall apply beginning with the first fiscal year after the date of enactment of this Act for which the President submits a budget to Congress under section 1105 of title 31, United States Code.
+- **(e)** *Effective date* This section shall apply beginning with the first fiscal year after the date of enactment of this Act.

 ## § 4.
-Adaptive Management Plan

-- **(a)** *In general* Not later than 1 year after the date of enactment of this Act, the Administrator, in consultation with appropriate Federal and State agencies, shall develop and implement an adaptive management plan for restoration activities in the Chesapeake Bay watershed that includes—
-  - **(1)** a definition of specific and measurable objectives to improve water quality, habitat, and fisheries;
-  - **(2)** a process for stakeholder participation;
-  - **(3)** monitoring, modeling, experimentation, and other research and evaluation practices;
-  - **(4)** a process for modification of restoration activities that have not attained or will not attain the specific and measurable objectives set forth under paragraph (1); and
-  - **(5)** a process for prioritizing restoration activities and programs to which adaptive management shall be applied.
-- **(b)** *Updates* The Administrator shall update the adaptive management plan developed under subsection (a) once every 2 years.
-- **(c)** *Report to Congress*
-  - **(1)** *In general* Not later than 6 days after the end of each fiscal year, the Administrator shall submit to Congress a report on the implementation of the adaptive management plan required under this section for that fiscal year.
-  - **(2)** *Contents* The report required under paragraph (1) shall contain information about the application of adaptive management to restoration activities and programs, including programmatic and project level changes implemented through the process of adaptive management.
-  - **(3)** *Effective date* Paragraph (1) shall apply to the first fiscal year that begins after the date of enactment of this Act.
-- **(d)** *Inclusion of plan in Annual Action Plan and Annual Progress Report* The Administrator shall ensure that the annual Chesapeake Bay Action Plan and Annual Progress Report required by section 205 of Executive Order 13508 (33 U.S.C.
-1267 note; relating to Chesapeake Bay protection and restoration) includes the adaptive management plan outlined in subsection (a).

-## § 5.
 Independent Evaluator for the Chesapeake Bay Program

 - **(a)** *In general* There shall be an Independent Evaluator for restoration activities in the Chesapeake Bay watershed, who shall review and report on—
-  - **(1)** restoration activities and the use of adaptive management in restoration activities; and
+  - **(1)** restoration activities; and
   - **(2)** any related topics that are suggested by the Chesapeake Executive Council.
 - **(b)** *Appointment*
-  - **(1)** *In general* The Independent Evaluator shall be appointed by the Administrator from among nominees submitted by the Chesapeake Executive Council.
+  - **(1)** *In general* Not later than 30 days after the date of submission of nominees by the Chesapeake Executive Council, the Independent Evaluator shall be appointed by the Administrator from among nominees submitted by the Chesapeake Executive Council with the consultation of the scientific community.
-  - **(2)** *Nominations* The Chesapeake Executive Council may submit to the Administrator 4 nominees for appointment to any vacancy in the office of the Independent Evaluator.
+  - **(2)** *Nominations* The Chesapeake Executive Council may nominate for consideration as Independent Evaluator a science-based institution of higher education.
+  - **(3)** *Requirements* The Administrator shall only select as Independent Evaluator a nominee that the Administrator determines demonstrates excellence in marine science, policy evaluation, or other studies relating to complex environmental restoration activities.
-- **(c)** *Reports* Once every 2 years, the Independent Evaluator shall submit to Congress a report describing the review described in subsection (a).
+- **(c)** *Reports* Not later than 180 days after the date of appointment and once every 2 years thereafter, the Independent Evaluator shall submit to Congress a report describing the findings and recommendations of reviews conducted under subsection (a).

+## § 5.
+Prohibition on new funding

+No additional funds are authorized to be appropriated to carry out this Act.